ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - The definition of life is blurry—a black hole is as alive as a bacteria.
 The attributes of live which we have given to it, strongly depends on our relationship to the life forms that we are acquainted with.<br>

+- I speak Ilocano to my parents, Filipino to my countrymen, English to my associates, Esperanto to my friends, and Lisp to my computer.<br>